po-trottier/concordia-return-smallest-x/README.md

 # Return Smallest X Algorithm

-This algorithm returns the smallest *x* elements of an array.
+This algorithm returns the smallest *x* elements of an array (sorted) by using no library calls other than for the print statement.

-It has a horrible time complexity but a space complexity of O(n).
+It has a horrible time complexity but an auxiliary space complexity of O(n).

 ---